The-Intruder/Practical-Linux-Server-Administration-aka-born2beroot/README.md

 > X.Org Server is the free and open-source implementation of the X Window System display server stewarded by the X.Org Foundation.

 Let me guess, that didn't help much, right ?!?
-Well let me explain it to you in layman's terms _(or lay-person, if you're into that kind of stuff)_. _X.org_ is actually the name of the organisation that leads the _X Window System_ or _X11_ project.
+Well let me explain it to you in layman's terms _(or in lay-person's terms, if you're into that kind of stuff)_.

+_X.org_ is actually the name of the organisation that leads the _X Window System_ or _X11_ project.

-The _X11_ is a windowing system _(a Graphical User Interface Server)_, used on _Unix-like_ operating systems, i.e. it's basically just a recreation of the Microsoft Windows GUI, but one that's compatible with _Unix-like_ systems.
-But note that a Graphical User Interface Server needs to be hooked with window manager in order to _partially_ work, and that's why we have _Desktop Environments_, they're a combination of a _Graphical User Interface Server_, a _Window Manager_, and some other tools that makes the GUI more usable
+The _X11_ is a windowing system _(a Graphical User Interface Server)_, used on _Unix-like_ operating systems, i.e. it's basically just a recreation of the Microsoft Windows GUI _(kind of)_, but one that's compatible with _Unix-like_ systems.

+But note that a Graphical User Interface Server needs to be hooked with a Window Manager in order to _partially_ work, and that's why we have _Desktop Environments_, they're a combination of a _Graphical User Interface Server_, a _Window Manager_, and some other tools that makes the GUI more usable.

+### Techopedia Explains X.Org Server

+> X.Org Server is the X Window reference implementation, which serves as the standard for all other implementations and is generally used with Unix and Linux platforms.
+X.Org Server is the base for KDE, GNOME and CDE desktop interfaces.

+> The X.Org Server platform runs on a computer with graphical displays, connects with numerous programs and serves as an intermediary between client and user applications.
+X.Org Server receives graphical output requests from client programs, which are then displayed for users.
+The server also receives user input from a mouse or keyboard and then transmits data to the client application.

+> The client-server communication protocol uses a transparent network, allowing the client and server to run on the same or different computers.
+Additionally, the client and server may have different architectures and OSs.
+Client and server communications are secured over the Internet via a data encryption mechanism known as tunneling.